amitlan/website/_posts/2021-06-08-pg14-update-perf.md

 the plan will now have an `Append` node in it to scan the partitions.
 What's great about it is that that means that `update` (and `delete`) can now use execution-time partition pruning, because the `Append` node provides that ability.
-Having that ability allows generic plans that may used when using prepared statements for `update` and `delete` to be executed without having to process the partitions that need not processed per the query's prunable `where` clauses.
+Having that ability allows generic plans that may be used when using prepared statements for `update` and `delete` to be executed without having to process the partitions that need not processed per the query's prunable `where` clauses.